korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 I'll do this with Gen z, adding a class body, by including a starting and ending curly brace.
 Ok, so what happens if I just add a `System.out.println` statement there?
-I want this to print out, special for gen z.
-But this doesn't compile.
+I want this to print out, special for gen z, but this doesn't compile.
 If you thought about GEN Z as a class, you'd realize that what I'm really doing here is, inserting a line of code in a class body.